6789012/player-events_remastered/README.md

 * `kill_player` - Executed when a player kills another player.
 Extra tokens:
     * `${killedPlayer}` - the killed player.
 * `leave` - Executed when a player leaves.
+* `get_advancement` - Executed when the player receives an achievement.
 * `custom_commands` - Custom defined events triggered by using a defined command. **Note: This event does not support datapack functions**

 ### 2.4.7 supported custom actions